-Few things bring more life to our home’s interiors than plants, and using tropical plants indoors creates your own little paradise.
+Few things bring more life to our home’s interiors than plants, and using tropical indoor plants creates your own little paradise.
 For us gardeners, it’s an opportunity to grow plants we might otherwise not be able to grow in our regions.
-Tropical plants are pretty easy to grow indoors, and just require attention to a few details to make sure they do well.
+Tropical plants are pretty easy to grow, and just require attention to a few details to make sure they do well.
 Here are some popular tropical plants to grow indoors, and the little tricks to make sure you are successful with them.
 Remember if you have kids or pets to always check with your poison control to see if the plants you wish to use in your home are toxic.

 There are many types of palms available as house plants, but most of them require the same basic care.